Year of entry 2024

-If you have an interest in sport and exercise, this course will allow you to understand more fully the scientific foundations of sporting performance and health-related exercise.
-You'll study elements of biomechanics, exercise physiology, motor control and sports psychology and work alongside final year sport and exercise students.
+Do you have a passion for sport and exercise?
+On this course you will be provided with a full understanding of the scientific foundations of sport performance and health-related exercise.
+You'll study elements of biomechanics, exercise physiology, motor control and sports psychology in addition to working alongside final year sport and exercise students.

-Our medical students have enjoyed this course.
-They typically find it challenging, providing them with opportunities to gain experience in laboratory-based skills and research training.
-Previous students have presented their research at student medical conferences and regional sports medicine interest groups.
+This course is designed to provide you with opportunities to gain experience in laboratory-based skills and research training.
+Previous students have even gone on to present their research at student medical conferences and regional sports medicine interest groups.

-the benefit of working in research teams to complete experimental work
+Working in research teams to complete experimental work.

-making use of the support provided to help them develop academic writing skills, and
+Access to support provided to help develop academic writing skills.